jundalisay/spblist/content/en/superphysics/superphysics.md

 However, the weakness of the Asian philosophies is that they are less developed for practical uses, unlike Western science which is much more useful materially.

-{{< img src="/graphics/super/5layers2.jpg" alt="Religion versus Superphysics" cap="Religion and metaphysics refuse to be tested and are so useless compared to science" >}}
+{{< img src="/graphics/meta/religion.png" alt="Religion versus Superphysics" cap="Religion and metaphysics refuse to be tested and are so useless compared to science" >}}

 <!-- just as Hinduism leads to ayurveda for medical problems, yoga for psychological ones, and the caste system* for social order.

 > *The caste system was initally a system of division of labor to handle the economic growth and development of ancient India.
 Like any long-running system, it slowly degraded into rigidity and oppression -->

-## Breaking Through the Dogma in Science and Religion
+## Breaking Through the Dogmatic Negativity in Science and Religion

 To create better solutions to the new problems created by global warming, overpopulation, viruses, terrorism, financial crises, etc., we bring back metaphysics and natural philosophy as the 6-sense study of dialectics that is not confined into specific domains.